sftcd/cs2014/examples/c-progs-2/README.md

 goes well):

 - README.html - the html version of README.md
-- rndbytes.o - the rndbytes object
+- rndbytes.o - the rndbytes object file
 - rbtest - the rndbytes test program

 ##A More Structured ```rndbytes.c``` setup

-Text here shortly:-)
+This iteration of the ```rndbytes``` example demonstrates a bunch of things that we'll talk about in class:

+- Making a header file
+- Object files
+- One issue about efficiency
+- Documentation (doxygen, not sure how relevant, but leads to useful thoughts)
+- Coding styles such as [Mozilla's](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Coding_Style)
+- Performance (running ```time c-prog-2/rbtest 60000``` vs. ```time c-prog-1/rndbytes 60000```)